 - Ame-no-Uzume combines this with Big Fun and saves the world by inventing the strip-tease.

-- Factoring in Values Dissonance, A Form You Are Comfortable With and Depending on the Artist, Aphrodite was depicted as this rather than the runway model typically shown in present-day and when in human form, Gaia and similar earth goddess generally appear as the literal and Most Triumphant Example of the trope.
+- Factoring in Values Dissonance, A Form You Are Comfortable With and Depending on the Artist, Aphrodite was depicted as this rather than the runway model typically shown in present-day and when in human form, Gaia and similar earth goddess generally appear as the literal example of the trope.

 - Rosie Lotta Love who had a brief stint in TNA.
 A very plus-sized woman, she debuted smooching Jeromy Borash and described herself as "big, bad and beautiful".

-- Seraghina from 9 is supposed to be a large woman who is beautiful and sexually confident, and teaches the protagonist about romance and sexuality in his childhood (the film adaptation had a decidedly Hollywood Pudgy Seraghina).
+- Seraghina from Nine is supposed to be a large woman who is beautiful and sexually confident and teaches the protagonist about romance and sexuality in his childhood (the film adaptation had a decidedly Hollywood Pudgy Seraghina).

 - A number of notable burlesque performers, including Miss Dirty Martini, World Famous BOB, and Jezebel Express.
 Quite a bit bigger than your average burlesque performer, but wear just as few clothes.

 - Golde is not this in Fiddler on the Roof, but Tevye wishes she could be.
 In the song "If I Were A Rich Man", he sings about "My wife, my Golde, looking like a rich man's wife with a proper double chin."
 This may be more about the life of abundance and leisure he wishes to give her than about his personal preferences.

 - There's an entire song in Hairspray entitled "Big, Blonde, and Beautiful".
 Only one of the women who sings it - Motormouth Maybelle - actually meets all three requirements (Edna is notably not beautiful, as she's played by a man in drag, and Velma isn't that big), but for her, it's played straight.